github/developer.github.com/content/v3/oauth.md

 : DB read/write access to profile info only.

 public\_repo
-: DB read/write access, and Git read access to public repos.
+: DB read/write access, and Git read access to public repos and organizations.

 repo
-: DB read/write access, and Git read access to public and private repos.
+: DB read/write access, and Git read access to public and private repos and organizations.

 gist
 : write access to gists.